nguyenthanhjt/google-data-analytics-professional-certificate-course/7_Data-Analysis-with-R-Programming/module-3_working-with-data-in-R/p1_explore-data-and-R/resources/Lesson2_Dataframe.md

 ## Step 4: Try it yourself

-To get more familiar with creating and using data frames, use the code chunks below to create your own custom data frame.
+To get more familiar with creating and using data frames, use the code chunks below to create your own custom data frame.Pp

 First, create a vector of any five different fruits.
 You can type directly into the code chunk below; just place your cursor in the box and click to type.
 Once you have input the fruits you want in your data frame, run the code chunk.